danieldealday/aws-developer-udemy/07-other-aws-services/01-sqs.md

 - FIFO queues also suport message groups that allow multiple ordered message groups within a single queue
 - FIFO queues are limited to 300 transactions per second (TPS), but have all the capabilities of standard queues

+## Visibility Timeout
+- the amount of time that the message is invisible in the SQS queue after a reader picks up that message; provided the job is processed before the visibility time out expires, the message will then be deleted from the queue - if the job is not processed within that time, the message will become visible again and another reader will process it... this could result in the same message being delivered twice
+- default visibility timeout is 30 seconds
+- increase it if your task takes greater than 30 seconds
+- maximum is 12 hours

 ## Key Facts
 - SQS is pull-based
 - messages are 256 KB in size